 The Center for Renaissance Studies (CRS) is pleased to announce a new series of virtual conversations on premodern critical race studies and Indigenous studies.
 Each hour-long session will feature a conversation between scholars across professional generations about foundational works and the current state of the field.
 See below for a full list of session topics and speakers.

-Registration for Session 2, “Accomplices and Allies in Premodern Critical Race Studies,” is now OPEN.
+Registration for Session 3, “Indigenous Studies in the Archives,” is now OPEN.
 To register, please complete this online registration form.

 List of Sessions